ryuichiueda/emcl/README.md

 ### how to decide the alpha threshold

 At first, set `~alpha_threshold` to `0.0` and observe alpha values through `/alpha` topic while the self-localization goes well.
 Then give some noises to the sensor or give small kidnaps to the robot, and please observe the alpha values again.
-When the sets of alpha values with the former and the latter are largely different, you can find a stable alpha threshold between them.
+When the sets of alpha values obtained with the former and with the latter are largely different, you can find a stable alpha threshold between them.
 If it is ambiguous, please adjust the value as consecutive resettings don't occur.
 Note that a reset don't change the center of particles largely.
 So it's okay even if resettings occur sporadically.

 ### likelihood field